 better than singletons, but 3 kits per litter is usually preferred.
 The next concern, if the doe repeatedly has tiny

-litters is: is she old?
+litters, unless she is a dwarf rabbit, is: is she old?
 Does she have any underlying health problems such as a

 retained fetus from a prior litter or immune-draining disease such as